ogivuk/learning/tdd-django/README.md

 * If called from command line, the `unittest` test runner can be launched by calling `unittest.main()` within `if __name__ == '__main__'`.

 ### Django
+Django’s workflow:
+1. An HTTP request comes in for a particular URL.
+2. Django uses some rules to decide which view function should deal with the request (this is referred to as resolving the URL).
+3. The view function processes the request and returns an HTTP response.

+#### Projects
 Creating a new project:
 ```
 $ django-admin.py startproject <project name> .
 ```
+File structure:
+* urls.py - contains mapping from URLs to view functions for the whole site.

 #### manage.py
 * `manage.py` is Django’s Swiss Army knife.